Betree/dev-commander/README.md

 ## Use

+Commands try to be as simple and short as possible, but we may add the `-dc` suffix to some of them if mean people already reserved the keyword (for exemple `test` ).

 - `dev` Run the development server or the app binary
 - `install` Install dependencies
+- `build` Build or compile project
 - `db:migrate` Migrate database

 ## Configure